 ✅ | ✅ | ❎ |

 The speaker on the device is very good compared to cheaper IP cameras, and it makes the voice loud and clear when using two-way audio.
-The app also provides the option to change the volume of it, which is appreciated since this is a setting overlooked by other security camera apps.
+The app also provides the option to change the volume of it.

 The camera has high pitched sound effects that occasionally beep and boop, and since these are pretty much absent from other cameras, I suspect the sound effects may have created the feedback.
 That being said, once I switched to mobile data, I noticed they didn’t occur so much.